allenc125789/TCCR-OBS-ScreenDeck/README.md

 + Add a name vs name section, with a red and blue bar background, for the bots battling. make a little red and blue pixel bot to put on the either side of it.

++ add loop to wait for obs to launch. (if its delayed by a popup, itll poop out an error)

 + ~~add transition between cams~~

 + Add a webserver function to control starting the round, and activating a sfx for a bell.